All Guides About Start Here

 REALISTIC TIMELINE

-From listing to money in bank: average is 3–6 months on Acquire.com for well-priced listings under $200K ARR.
+From listing to money in your bank: 3–6 months on Acquire.com for well-priced listings under $200K a year.
 Empire Flippers runs 3–9 months.
 Rushed sales at below-market prices can close in 30 days.

 How to Prepare Your Business for Sale